 Another similar study on 57 people with polymorphic light eruption and solar urticaria was also run.
 The results showed there was a significant reduction of skin reaction and subjective symptoms in about 74% of patients taking polypodium leucotomos.
 No side effects were observed.
 The paper summarizes that polypodium leucotomos’s “complete absence of toxicity combined with its multifactorial protection, makes it an effective and safe treatment for photoprotection in idiopathic photodermatoses [including both polymorphous light eruption and solar urticaria].”

 Other ingredients, when taken orally, can most likely also help prevent polymorphous light eruption, especially antioxidants that function in similar ways to beta-carotene, canthaxanthin, lycopene, and polypodium leucotomos by preventing free-radical damage in the skin.
-Since there are other ingredients that have been shown, when ingested, to protect your skin from sun damage, they realistically also probably help prevent PLE.
+Since there are other ingredients that have been shown, when ingested, to promote your defenses against the effects of sun exposure, they realistically also probably help relieve the symptoms of PLE.
 These include the EGCG (epigallocatechin-3-gallate) in green tea, grape seed extract, lutein, astaxanthin, and fatty acids.
-And there have been a lot of clinical trials that show these ingredients do protect your skin from sun damage.
-These natural ingredients are also present in a nutritional supplement (a pill taken orally) called Sunsafe Rx that has been shown to help prevent sun damage to your skin.
+And there have been a lot of clinical trials that show these ingredients do help your skin defend against the effects of sun exposure.
+These natural ingredients are also present in a nutritional supplement (a pill taken orally) called Sunsafe Rx that has been shown to help support your skin and eyes during sun exposure.

 Polymorphous light eruption is the most common skin disease caused by sunlight.
 PLE usually appears as an itchy rash after sun exposure in people who are photosensitive.
 While the rash can go away on its own, it tends to reappear after the first incident.
 PLE is not harmful or infectious, but may be unsightly and embarrassing.

-Ways to prevent PLE include avoiding sun exposure, covering up when in the sun, using sunscreen lotion prior to sun exposure, using an antioxidant nutritional supplement such as Sunsafe Rx, increasing your sun exposure gradually, and moisturizing your skin.
+Ways to prevent PLE include avoiding sun exposure, covering up when in the sun, using sunscreen lotion prior to sun exposure, increasing your sun exposure gradually, and moisturizing your skin.
+Using an antioxidant nutritional supplement such as Sunsafe Rx can also help support your skin during sun exposure.